Ron Howard delivers a documentary celebrating the life of the beloved opera star Luciano Pavarotti, who sold over 100 million records in his lifetime.

 Ron Howard (following his The Beatles: Eight Days a Week) takes an intimate approach in telling Pavarotti’s story, going beyond the iconic public figure to reveal the man himself.

-Satellite Q&A featuring an introduction from director Ron Howard, special guests and a Three Tenors aria remastered for the first time on the big screen.
+Satellite broadcast with an introduction from director Ron Howard, panel discussion hosted by Classic FM presenter John Brunning with Nicoletta Mantovani, Katherine Jenkins, Bryn Terfel and the film’s producer Nigel Sinclair, and a Three Tenors aria remastered for the first time on the big screen.
+Saturday 13 July 6.45pm.

 Saturday 13 July 6.45pm.